tballison/commoncrawl-fetcher-lite/README.md

 Some features that could be added are included below.

-1. Allow reads and writes in `S3`.
-2. Add more features to the record selector -- handle numeric values (e.g. `int`) and allow for `gt`, `gte` and `range` options
+1. Add more features to the record selector -- handle numeric values (e.g. `int`) and allow for `gt`, `gte` and `range` options
-3. Add a refetcher that stores the refetched files with the same policy that the fetcher stores files (same file+directory naming strategy) and potentially writes a table of URLs and fetched digest.
+2. Add a refetcher that stores the refetched files with the same policy that the fetcher stores files (same file+directory naming strategy) and potentially writes a table of URLs and fetched digest.
-4. Allow processing of index files from a local cache.
+3. Allow processing of index files from a local cache.
 For exploration, it can be useful to process index files multiple times.
 There is no reason to pull 300MB over http for each investigation.
-5. Allow a different extracted file naming scheme -- CC's sha1 or any encoding+digest combination?
+4. Allow a different extracted file naming scheme -- CC's sha1 or any encoding+digest combination?
-6. Allow extraction of truncated files.
+5. Allow extraction of truncated files.
-7. Allow counting of mimes or other features -- not just those selected.
+6. Allow counting of mimes or other features -- not just those selected.
-8. Store fetch status and refetch status in an actual database -- against the design goals of this project.
+7. Store fetch status and refetch status in an actual database -- against the design goals of this project.
 LOL...
-9. Write csv with URL+extracted digest info so that users can link bytes to URLs.
+8. Write csv with URL+extracted digest info so that users can link bytes to URLs.
 9. ...